 Named one of the Listener's Best Books 2006

-The editor, Peter Whiteford, is Senior Lecturer in English at Victoria University of Wellington, and Associate Dean of the Faculty of Humanities and Social Sciences.
+Peter Whiteford is Senior Lecturer in English at Victoria University of Wellington, and Associate Dean of the Faculty of Humanities and Social Sciences.
 He has previously edited a selection of the poetry of Eileen Duggan, and is currently working on John Mulgan.